Titania (Marvel Comics): Working with Weapon H

 Dario Agger hires Titania and an ex-S.H.I.E.L.D. operative named Angel to help a team led by Weapon H and Korg on a mission to Weirdworld.
 She calls Absorbing Man, warning him to stay out of trouble while she is away.
 As Weapon H leads the mission to Weirdworld, they are attacked by a tribe of blue-skinned humanoids called the Inaku, who blame them for breaking the Earth and allowing a shapeshifting race called the Skrullduggers to take their queen.
-After Weapon H frees his comrades, Titania knocks out Protector Hara, resulting in the Inaku's protective dome being damaged.
-As Roxxon's Man-Thing fortifies the Inaku village's defenses, Titania and Korg stay behind while Weapon H, Angel, and a Brood-infected human named Blake go on a stealth mission to the Roxxon outpost.
-She and Korg help the Inaku set up a pit filled with spikes coated in berry poison.
-When the Skrullduggers attack, Man-Thing, Korg, and Titania assist the Inaku in defending their fortified village from the Skrullduggers until they suddenly go in one direction.
 Titania, Korg, and Man-Thing find Weapon H with the Skrullduggers under Morgan le Fay's control as they attack the Inaku village.
-Thinking that Weapon H is in a battle frenzy, Korg reminds Titania that Weapon H is part-Hulk.
-When Morgan le Fay of Earth-15238 shows up and is identified as the missing Inaku queen, Titania and Korg are attacked by Protector Hara, the Skrullduggers and Weapon H. Man-Thing comes to Titania's defense.
-Titana and Korg catch up to Weapon H, where they find that Dario Agger has transformed into Minotaur.
-She is among those that are evacuated through the portal.
-When Titania tries to get a Roxxon scientist to close the portal, she is blasted by Sonia Sung, Weapon H's wife and a Roxxon employee.
-After Agger pays them the terms of their contract, Titania takes Blake, Korg, and Man-Thing out to a burger joint down the street.
+When Morgan le Fay of Earth-15238 appears and is identified as the missing Inaku queen, Titania and Korg are attacked by Protector Hara, the Skrullduggers, and Weapon H. Man-Thing comes to Titania's defense.
+When Titania tries to get a Roxxon scientist to close the portal, she is blasted by Sonia Sung, Weapon H's wife, and a Roxxon employee.
+After Agger pays them the terms of their contract, Titania takes Blake, Korg, and Man-Thing out to a burger joint.